Bermuda Ebooks & Travel Guides

 NOTE: Under a new law in October 2013, the cruise ships docked at a port in Bermuda can keep their casinos open from 9pm until 5am for their cruise ship passengers only.

-Top Bermuda Bars and Pubs
+Top Bars & Pubs

 All the bars and pubs of Bermuda that are listed below are highly rated by both locals and visitors, and most offer night time entertainment in high season like live bands.